jsaarine/fiesta-wordpress-starter/README.md

 ## Features

 * Sass compilation and minification with Gulp
-* Babel compilation, concatenation and minification with Gulp
+* Babel compilation, JavaScript concatenation, minification and source maps with Gulp
-* Basic styling for WordPress blocks
+* Basic styles for WordPress blocks that also show in Gutenberg

 ## Usage

 1. Extract into your theme folder
-1. Run npm install
+1. Run `npm install`
-1. Run gulp to start watch
+1. Run `gulp` to start watch